 \subsection{Partitioning the Graph}

-To apply this strategy to other graphs, we must take into account that there can be multiple intertwined routing paths.
-However, the key point in the above example was not that we had path segments, but rather that we partitioned the nodes into constant-size regions and used a few edges inside these regions only, while fully connecting the copies of nodes at the boundary of the regions.
+To apply the above strategy to other graphs, we must take into account that there can be multiple intertwined routing paths.
+However, the key point in the above example was not that we had path segments, but rather that we partitioned the nodes into constant-size regions and added few edges inside these regions, while fully connecting the copies of nodes at the boundary of the regions.

 In general, it is not possible to partition the nodes into constant-sized subsets such that only a very small fraction of the edges connects different subsets; any graph with good expansion is a counter-example.
-Fortunately, many network topologies used in practice are not expanders.
-We focus in this section on grid networks and minor free graphs and show how to apply the above strategy in each of these families of graphs.
+Fortunately, many network topologies used in practice are good candidates for our approach.
+In the following, we will discuss grid networks and minor free graphs, and show how to apply the above strategy in each of these families of graphs.

-\subparagraph*{Grid Networks.} We can generalize the above strategy to hypercubes of dimension $d>1$.
+\paragraph{Grid Networks} We can generalize the above strategy to hypercubes of dimension $d>1$.

 \begin{definition}[Hypercube Networks] A $q$-ary $d$-dimensional hypercube has node set $[q]^d$ and two nodes are adjacent if they agree on all but one index $i\in [d]$, for which $|v_i-w_i|=1$. \end{definition}